dragonflyoss/d7y.io/docs/getting-started/installation/binaries.md

 rmp -ivh client-aarch64-unknown-linux-gnu.rpm
 ```

-Make sure to replace {arch} with one of the following:
+Make sure to replace `arch` with one of the following:

 - `x86_64`
 - `aarch64`